kayserii/GettingAndCleaningDataProject/CodeBook.md

 Accelorometer makes 561 different measurements.
 Name of these measurerements are stored in "features.txt".

-Measurements of accelometers are stored in "y_train.txt" and "y_test.txt" files.
+Measurements of accelometers are stored in "x_train.txt" and "x_test.txt" files.
 There are 561 columns in these files.
 Each column in these files correspond to one of 561 features.
 Each row is unique measurement of an activity and a subject.

+Feature id of each measurement is stored in "y_test.txt" and "y_train.txt" files.
+There are exactly same rows in x_test.txt and y_test.txt.
+Feature id in the first row of y_text.txt corresponds to first measurement in x_test.txt...
+In general, feature id in the nth row of y_test.txt corresponds to nth measurement in x_test.txt.
+Likewise, feature id in the nth row of y_train.txt corresponds to nth measurement in x_train.txt.

-Subject id of each measurement is stored in "x_test.txt" and "x_train.txt" files.
-There are exactly same rows in x_test.txt and y_test.txt Subject id in the first row of x_text.txt corresponds to first measurement in y_test.txt...
-In general, subject id in the nth row of x_test.txt corresponds to nth measurement in y_test.txt.
-Likewise, subject id in the nth row of x_train.txt corresponds to nth measurement in y_train.txt.
+Subject id of each measurement is stored in "subject_test.txt" and "subject_train.txt" files.
+There are exactly same rows in subject_test.txt and x_test.txt.
+Subject  id in the first row of subject_text.txt corresponds to first measurement in x_test.txt...
+In general, subject id in the nth row of subject_test.txt corresponds to nth measurement in x_test.txt.
+Likewise, subject id in the nth row of subject_train.txt corresponds to nth measurement in x_train.txt.

-#download file to working directory
-#download.file(fileUrl, destfile = ".getdata-projectfiles-UCI HAR Dataset.zip", mode="wb")

-# unzip the data to working directory
-# the data is saved to 'UCI HAR Dataset' folder
-#unzip(".getdata-projectfiles-UCI HAR Dataset.zip", exdir = ".")

-#read the activity names from the activity_labels.txt
-activity_labels <- read.table(file="./UCI HAR Dataset/activity_labels.txt")

-#read the feature names from the features.txt
-features <- read.table(file="./UCI HAR Dataset/features.txt")
+Inertial signals are ignored in this studt

+1) read the activity names from the activity_labels.txt.
+Activity id 's will be replaced with activity names 2)read the feature names from the features.txt.
+Column names of each result set will ve replaced by feature names features <- read.table(file="./UCI HAR Dataset/features.txt")

 #read results for test group from the X_test.txt